-Hence, the investor must be armed with defences and weapons of mass protection.
+Hence, the investor must be armed with defenses and weapons of mass protection.
 Not taking leverage, and avoiding intra-day trades and derivatives are basic precautionary principles for long-term investors.
 These investors do not have the time, energy, or emotional forbearance to navigate the choppy markets.
-As a SEBI Registered Investment Advisors, we suggest a proven investing framework, such as ROOTS & WINGS which reduces the chances of committing mistakes, and over time build a portfolio that helps one build and preserve wealth.
+As SEBI Registered Investment Advisors, we suggest a proven investing framework, such as ROOTS & WINGS which reduces the chances of committing mistakes, and over time build a portfolio that helps one build and preserve wealth.
 There are some techniques that can help too, and this helps detect potential fraud in companies, mainly in the first category discussed in the previous chapter (‘Conflict of interest in investee company management’).

 Forensic accounting checks are a set of such techniques that conduct a detailed study of the annual reports and quarterly results of various companies.
 These techniques rely on accounting, auditing, and investigative skills to examine the finances of the company.
 The profit & loss and balance sheet numbers are correlated, and any contradictions identified are further investigated.
 Forensic accountants usually look beyond the statistics and financial numbers to check the realities of the business.